lukaskroeger/DDoW/README.md

 1. Install the app
 2. Start the app
 3. Navigate to the Settings and input the URL of a running [Wikipedia Recommendation Service](https://github.com/lukaskroeger/wikipedia-recommendation-service) instance.
+4. Set the language for the displayed wikipedia articles

 ## Screenshots
 ### Android